Class Counsel

 turnerclassaction@gmail.com

-Case Status Update - September 2023
+Case Status Update - February 2025

-The Turner Class Action litigation before the EEOC.
+The Turner Class Action litigation before the EEOC

 On May 11, 2022, the Commission issued an Order closing the Turner class.
-"Closing" the class means that no more EEO complaints alleging retaliation will be subsumed into the Turner Class action after this date.
-(See Amended Order Regarding Close of Class).
+"Closing" the class means no more EEO complaints alleging retaliation will be subsumed into the Turner Class action after this date.
+(SeeĀ Amended Order Regarding Close of Class).
+Complaints are no longer being subsumed in the Turner class action.
+EEO complaints filed after this class closed alleging denial of promotion based upon retaliation or reprisal will be processed similarly to all other EEO complaints by the Agency.

 Frequently Asked Questions